MichalOpoka/ecfr/cfr/title-23-Highways/chapter-I-Federal-Highway-Administration-Department-Transportation/subchapter-G-Engineering-Traffic-Operations/part-635-Construction-Maintenance/subpart-A-Contract-Procedures/section-635.109.md

 (iii) No contract adjustment which results in a benefit to the contractor will be allowed unless the contractor has provided the required written notice.

 (iv) No contract adjustment will be allowed under this clause for any effects caused on unchanged work.
-(This provision may be omitted by the STD's at their option.)
+(This provision may be omitted by the State DOT's at their option.)

 (2) *Suspensions of work ordered by the engineer.* (i) If the performance of all or any portion of the work is suspended or delayed by the engineer in writing for an unreasonable period of time (not originally anticipated, customary, or inherent to the construction industry) and the contractor believes that additional compensation and/or contract time is due as a result of such suspension or delay, the contractor shall submit to the engineer in writing a request for adjustment within 7 calendar days of receipt of the notice to resume work.
 The request shall set forth the reasons and support for such adjustment.